ussnorma/GitOps/README.md

 ## development - branch which include static website and workflow.
 This brunch is used for tests.

-## hot-fix - branch is used for hot fix.
+## hot-fix - branch is used for hot fix .